and tea in the drawing room

 Welcome to THE GALLERY where we invite you to browse some of the beautiful literature we have in stock here in the Plymouth Proprietary Library.

 All of these books are available to borrow and you will be pleased to know we don't specify a date for their return, hence our policy of not issuing library fines.

-Complimentary coffee, cake and a tour of the Library will be available at our next Coffee Morning 10am to 12pm on Saturday 8th April for anyone interested in joining.
-Annual Membership is £60 - payable by cheque or cash - with a reduced rate of £30 for students.
+Complimentary coffee, cake and a tour of the Library will be available at all of our Coffee Mornings on the second Saturday of each month for anyone interested in joining.
+Annual membership is £60 - payable by cheque or cash - with a reduced rate of £30 for under 25's or students.

 During the year the PPL holds a series of Lunchtime Talks on the second Thursday of the month that are open to both Members & Non Members.
 The talks start at 12 noon and last about an hour admission is £4.00 per person and includes light refreshments afterwards.

 2017 Lecture Programme:-